-It’s been just over a year since you explained to us what critical thinking is all about and recommended books on it.
-It’s one of our most popular interviews, probably because we all feel a need to do more of it.
-As hundreds of people continue to read your recommendations every day, could you update us on any books that have come out since we first spoke?
+It’s been just over two years since you explained to us what critical thinking is all about.
+Could you update us on any books that have come out since we first spoke?

 In How To Make the World Add Up, Tim Harford gives us ten rules for thinking better about numbers, together with a Golden Rule (‘Be curious’).
 Anyone who has listened to his long-running radio series More or Less will know how brilliant Tim is at explaining number-based claims – as I read it, I hallucinated Tim’s reassuring, sceptical, reasonable, amused, and patient voice.
 He draws on a rich and fascinating range of examples to teach us (gently) how not to be taken in by statistics and poorly supported claims.
 There is some overlap with Calling Bullshit, but they complement each other.
 Together they provide an excellent training in how not to be bamboozled by data-based claims.

 [end of addendum]

 We’re here to talk about critical thinking.
 Before we discuss your book recommendations, I wonder if you would first explain: What exactly is critical thinking, and when should we be using it?